 Smart tools and strategies for savers of all ages

-The buckets tool in our Online Savings Account helps you organize your savings into separate digital envelopes and set specific goals for each, eliminating the need to open multiple savings accounts to track your progress.
+The buckets tool in the Ally Bank Online Savings Account helps you organize your savings into separate digital envelopes and set specific goals for each, eliminating the need to open multiple savings accounts to track your progress.

 To make saving go even smoother, consider going on autopilot.
-By automatically diverting a portion of your paycheck, initiating recurring transfers into your respective savings accounts, or using the Surprise Savings booster in our Online Savings Account, you can ease some of the stress of reaching your goals.
+By automatically diverting a portion of your paycheck, initiating recurring transfers into your respective savings accounts, or using the Surprise Savings booster in the Ally Bank Online Savings Account, you can ease some of the stress of reaching your goals.

-Finally, remember that when you’re saving money, any little bit counts.
-If you aren’t able to put away larger chunks of cash at a time, like $500 or $100 or even $50, that doesn’t mean saving is out of the question.
-By using microsaving strategies (or stashing away small amounts of money, usually less than $2 at a time), you can consistently add to your savings without the pressure of putting big amounts away all at once.
+Finally, remember that when you’re saving money, every little bit counts.
+If you aren’t able to stash larger chunks of cash at once, that doesn’t mean saving is out of the question.
+By using microsaving strategies (or putting aside small amounts of money, usually less than $2 at a time), you can consistently add to your savings without the pressure of large dollar amounts.

-When mapping out your financial future, age may act as your savings compass.
-Let it point you in the right direction and help you visualize what today’s savings can look like later on.
-And remember, you’re never too young or too old to save for the goals that matter most to you.
+When mapping out your financial future, age may act as milestones on the path to financial freedom – something that will be different for every individual.
+These milestones can help remind you of why you’re saving and visualize what today’s savings can look like later on.
+And remember, you’re never too young or too old to save for the goals that matter to you.